ramyabala221190/api-gateway-microservices/README.md

 Express Gateway

+Observe the docker-compose.dev.override.yml and docker-compose.prod.override.yml.

+For express-gateway-service-1,express-gateway-service-2 and express-gateway-service-3, we have used expose instead of ports so that we are not exposing the service externally.
+The container port is alone accessible to other docker containers.
+We have not exposed the host ports so that it is not accessible externally in the browser.

+Also note that express-gateway-service-1,express-gateway-service-2 and express-gateway-service-3 have same container port.
+Since they are not going to be accessed directly in the browser, we need not bother about host port.

+But if they had to be accessed in the browser, the host ports need to be different for the 3.
+Container ports can remain the same.

+Since nginx is going to receive the client request, it alone has the host port specified.
+None of the microservices or express-gateway have the host port exposed.

 express-gateway will be used for routing the request from Nginx to the correct microservice.
 It also loadbalances the different instances of the product and cart microservice in dev and prod.